-Claimants must sign the paper application.
-Claims received without a signature from the applicant should be returned to them to obtain the signature.
+Claimants or preparers must sign the paper application.
+Claims received without a signature from the applicant or preparer should be returned to them to obtain the signature.
+Include in the instructions the date it is due and the consequences of failure to provide the signed application to the Department by the specified due date.